What is ABS.Stat Beta?

-- a web services interface described in a machine-processable format using the Statistical Data and Metadata Standard (SDMX) allowing machine-to-machine mechanisms for accessing and sharing ABS data
+- Web services providing data in a machine-processable format using the Statistical Data and Metadata Standard (SDMX) allowing machine-to-machine mechanisms for accessing and sharing ABS data

 The ABS.Stat web browser interface allows you to:

-The ABS.Stat web services allows the exchange of data between computer systems (the machine-to-machine services) facilitating the sharing of data through a programmatic interface across the internet.
+The ABS.Stat web services allow for the exchange of data between computer systems (the machine-to-machine services) facilitating the sharing of data through a programmatic interface across the internet.
+Three services are provided:

-Full 'User Assistance' for both options is available from the top right hand navigation bar.
+Full 'User Assistance' for both the web browser and web services is available from the top right hand navigation bar.

 ABS.Stat uses software which has been jointly developed by a consortium of organisations including the Organisation for Economic Co-Operation and Development (OECD), the International Monetary Fund (IMF), the Australian Bureau of Statistics, Statistics New Zealand and others.

 Access ABS.Stat Beta today and tell us what you think!